Super Bowl LIX

-Super Bowl LIX was an American football championship game played between the National Football Conference (NFC) champion Philadelphia Eagles and the American Football Conference (AFC) and the two-time defending Super Bowl champion Kansas City Chiefs, to determine the champion of the National Football League (NFL) for the 2024 season.
-In a rematch of Super Bowl LVII two years prior, the Eagles defeated the Chiefs 40–22.
-The game was played on February 9, 2025, at Caesars Superdome in New Orleans.
-It was the eleventh Super Bowl played in New Orleans, and the eighth in the Superdome following Super Bowl XLVII in 2013.
+Super Bowl LIX was an American football championship game played between the American Football Conference (AFC) champion and two-time defending Super Bowl champion Kansas City Chiefs and the National Football Conference (NFC) champion Philadelphia Eagles.
+This game would determine the champion of the National Football League (NFL) for the 2024 season.
+In a rematch of Super Bowl LVII which was played two years prior, the Eagles defeated the Chiefs 40–22.
+The game was played on February 9, 2025, at Caesars Superdome in New Orleans, Louisiana.
+It was the eleventh Super Bowl played in New Orleans, and the eighth in the Superdome.
 Eagles quarterback Jalen Hurts was named Super Bowl MVP after scoring three total touchdowns (two passing, one rushing) and setting the Super Bowl record for rushing yards by a quarterback with 72.

 The Chiefs finished the regular season with a 15–2 record (tied for league best).
-Kansas City's seventh Super Bowl appearance, the franchise entered the game in a bid to achieve the first-ever Super Bowl three-peat, having won Super Bowl LVIII in 2024 and Super Bowl LVII in 2023.
+Kansas City's seventh Super Bowl appearance, the franchise entered the game in a bid to achieve the first Super Bowl three-peat, having won Super Bowl LVIII in 2024 and Super Bowl LVII in 2023.
 The Eagles posted a 14–3 record with the aid of an improved offense and the league's top-ranked defense, making their fifth Super Bowl appearance.